 There are four reasons why the retail apocalypse happened in the United States.
 The same things also happened everywhere around the world and end up making a lot of retailers out of business.
 Here are the details:

 E-commerce Rapid growth

 A lot of people blamed e-commerce as the culprit of the retail apocalypse.
 E-commerce shifts people’s shopping habits to home shopping.
 Not only that, e-commerce is very competitive in terms of price and promotions.

 The data said that e-commerce experienced an increase in sales up to 11% – 20% during the holidays compared to retail stores which only experienced an increase of 1.6%.
 There are even several department stores that experienced a decline in sales.

 The data states that the growth rate of malls in the United States is twice the growth rate of the population.
 Despite the construction of new malls, mall visits declined by half and kept on declining as time goes by.

-Mall visits decline also exacerbated by the emergence of the “restaurant renaissance” phenomenon.
+Mall visits decline was also exacerbated by the emergence of the “restaurant renaissance” phenomenon.
 Recently, mall visitors prefer to spend their money on restaurants in a mall, rather than buying shoes or new clothes.

 The death of middle-class customers

 For retail stores such as Macy’s and Sears, middle-class customers are their main target market.
-Sadly, they are unable to compete with larger chain stores that brave enough to sell at lower margins.
+Sadly, they are unable to compete with larger chain stores that are brave enough to sell at lower margins.